miolfo/BookQuest-cmd/README.md

 Output generates a row like

 `
-"Children of Dune (Dune, #3)",Frank Herbert,https://www.finna.fi/Record/helmet.2404461
+"Children of Dune (Dune, #3)",Frank Herbert,https://www.finna.fi/Record/helmet.2404461,
 `

 when the book was found, and if not, the finna url will be omitted.

+## Scraper

+If you are also running the Selenium based finna -scraper (https://github.com/miolfo/finna-scraper-server) on the same machine in port 8080, finna-goodreads tool will also check if the book is available for loaning.
+If the book is available, the example row will look like this

+`
+"Children of Dune (Dune, #3)",Frank Herbert,https://www.finna.fi/Record/helmet.2404461,AVAILABLE
+`